Cancer Facts for Men

 * If the test is positive, a colonoscopy should be done.

-** Highly-sensitive versions of these tests should be used with the multiple stool take-home method.
-One test done by the doctor is not adequate for testing.
+** The multiple stool take-home method should be used.
+One test done by the doctor is not enough.
 A colonoscopy should be done if the test is positive.

 The tests that are designed to find both early cancer and polyps should be your first choice if these tests are available to you and you are willing to have one of these more invasive tests.
 Talk to your doctor about which test is best for you.

-If you are at high risk of colon cancer based on family history or other factors you may need to be screened at a younger age with colonoscopy.
-Talk to your doctor about your risk for colon cancer to know when you should start screening.
+If you are at high risk of colon cancer based on family history or other factors you may need to be tested at a younger age with colonoscopy.
+Talk to your doctor about your risk for colon cancer to know when you should start testing.

 What you can do